 By Toni Brannagan

-Welcome to the first installment in our Pride series!
+Welcome to the next installment in our Pride series!
+You can read the others here and here.
 Each month we’re exploring stories and insights about people who identify on the LGBTQ+ spectrum.
 Why?
 Because we want to acknowledge the different experiences within our diverse community — and because ~Pride~ shouldn’t be limited to just one month!

 In the US, only 24 states + the District of Columbia mandate sex ed, but what actually goes into that curriculum is often left to individual districts.